Toulouse-Lautrec Montmartre: How to Capture the Spirit

-Henri de Toulouse-Lautrec an aristocrat artist in Montmartre
+Henri de Toulouse-Lautrec: the artist who made Montmartre

-He had a condition that gave him brittle leg bones and stunted his growth which has become known as Toulouse-Lautrec syndrome.
+He had a rare medical condition that gave him brittle leg bones and stunted his growth.
+The illness is now known as Toulouse-Lautrec syndrome.

-Lautrec came to Paris, took lessons at an art academy where he met Vincent van Gogh and by 1884 was living in Montmartre.
+As a student Lautrec returned to Paris, took lessons at an art academy— where he met Vincent van Gogh—and by 1884 was living in Montmartre.

-Before becoming an established artist Toulouse-Lautrec was friends with Aristide Bruant the Montmartre cabaret owner and performer.
+Before he became an established artist Toulouse-Lautrec was a friend of Aristide Bruant the Montmartre cabaret owner and performer.
 Bruant gave Lautrec wall space at his venue called the Mirliton.

 Toulouse-Lautrec’s observations of performers and customers in the Mirliton may have set him thinking about the artistic and commercial opportunities in the Montmartre entertainment scene.